pocketgems/dynamodb/docs/dynamodb.md

   requests, especially when data can be read from [DAX](#DAX).
 This operation is faster than a consistent batch read, but it does not guarantee a consistent snapshot and only provides eventual consistency.

-Note: Any given item can only be fetched once during a transaction.
-It is an error to try to fetch the same data twice.

 ### Write
 To modify data in the database, simply modify fields on an item created by